What is a permanent code?

 Where and When to see the permanent code

-Your Permanent Code will be created and/or validated by the Ministry of Education within the first six to eight weeks of your first registered semester at McGill (e.g. a student starting their studies in September would normally receive their perm code by late October).
+Your Permanent Code will be created and/or validated by the Ministry of Education normally within the first six to eight weeks of your first registered semester at McGill (e.g. a student starting their studies in September would normally receive their permanent code in November).
 Once available, you can view it in Minerva at: